JosephPrichard/hexchess/README.md

 # Hexagonal Chess
 A website to play hexagonal chess online.

-Created using Java, Javascript, Jooby, Handlebars, Postgres, and Redis.
+Created using Java, Javascript, Jooby, Handlebars, JQuery, Postgres, and Redis.

 ## Build and Deployment